jcraane/viewpercapability/README.md

 ### MovieTabletMediator

-Inflates the layout-w670dp/mediator_overview defines both the MovieList and MovieDetails view with the MovieList on the left and the MovieDetails next to it.
+The MovieTabletMediator inflates the layout-w670dp/mediator_overview defines both the MovieList and MovieDetails view with the
+MovieList on the left and the MovieDetails next to it.
 When a user taps on a movie, the MovieSelectedEvent is handled by the MovieTableMediator which updates the MovieDetails view.